mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 investigation.
 To everyone's disappointment, the artifacts were found to be of First Imperium vintage.
-Everyone, that is, except the mine installation's management, which had happily been selling off 100- meter-square plots of unproductive land at grossly- inflated prices to prospective artefact hunters...
+Everyone, that is, except the mine installation's management, which had happily been selling off 100-meter-square plots of unproductive land at grossly-inflated prices to prospective artefact hunters...
 ```
 ```
 Since then, the planet has returned to being a sleepy